Sixty Years Regio Basiliensis and Crossborder Cooperation

 European Union

-It changed radically after 1815, with the world wars between 1914 and 1945 as low points.
-European cooperation, which, of course, had never wholly disappeared, began to regain momentum after the foundation of the European Coal and Steel Community (1952) and the European Economic Community (1957), protected by NATO’s security guarantee and stimulated by America’s Marshall Aid.
+It underwent radical changes after 1815, with the world wars between 1914 and 1945 serving as low points.
+European cooperation, which had never wholly disappeared, began to regain momentum after the establishment of the European Coal and Steel Community (1952) and the European Economic Community (1957), protected by NATO’s security guarantee and stimulated by America’s Marshall Plan.

 The democratic and social welfare states in Europe are the result.
-The actual European Union (1993) has played an important role in this development.
-The European Union is a process of integration, cooperation and merger in some areas (though they don’t call it that).
+The actual European Union (1993) has played an essential role in this development.
+The European Union is a process of integration, cooperation, and merger in some areas (though it doesn’t call it that).
 Like any merger, it has a law of diminishing returns.

-The political, fiscal, cultural and social differences between countries are sometimes so huge that the risk of no, or worse, poor decision-making or compromise, is also increasing.
+The political, fiscal, cultural, and social differences between countries are sometimes so vast that the risk of poor decision-making or compromise is also increasing.

-This applies not only to scientific projects and research, migration or climate policy but also to democracy, judiciary, parliament and the executive or ‘government’ (European Commission).
+This applies not only to scientific projects and research, but also to migration, climate policy, and the areas of democracy, the judiciary, parliament, and the executive, or ‘government’ (European Commission).

 Regio Basiliensis